Tszon/Tszon/README.md

 # 👋 Hi there, I'm Tszon Tseng :)

-I'm about to start my intern at BEAT (Better Environment and Transportation) from Jun 2025 to Jul 2025!
+I'm about to start my internship at BEAT (Better Environment and Transportation) from Jun 2025 to Jul 2025!
+Actively looking forward to long-term job opportunities in 2025!

 ---

 ## 🚀 About Me

-🎯 **Aspiring Data Scientist & AI Engineer**
-🎓 BSc in Astrophysics with Space Science | UK-based
+🎯 **Aspiring Data Scientist & AI Engineer**, certified by [DataCamp](https://www.datacamp.com/certificate/AEDS0014305898265) 🎓 BSc in Astrophysics with Space Science | UK-based

 With a background in astrophysics and a growing portfolio in machine learning, I'm passionate about solving real-world problems with data.
 Whether it’s building LLM apps, forecasting sales with deep learning, or exploring interpretable AI, I’m constantly pushing my limits to learn, build, and innovate.